 Submissions were solicited from the seismology community, using the following questions for guidance.
 What articles in AGU journals were fundamental to your own research?
 What do you consider a great paper in seismology?
 What article used seismic data to transform our understanding of the Earth or other planets?
 Initial suggestions were provided by AGU Fellows in Seismology.

 100 papers in Seismology for 100 years of AGU

 “If I have seen further it is by standing on the shoulders of Giants”

 – Isaac Newton

-The Seismology section executive committee will make all effort to ensure the final 100 papers chosen reflect the breadth of seismology and allied fields.
+The Seismology section executive committee made effort to ensure the final 100 papers chosen reflected the breadth of seismology and allied fields.
 The order of papers and sub-disciplines posted throughout the year should not be construed as a relative ranking.